PBA Refund Policy for Evening & Graduate Students

-Once enrollment verification has been completed a second time (this time for Term B), the remaining Pell and FRAG (for full times students) will be disbursed to a student’s account.
+Once enrollment verification has been completed a second time (this time for Term B), the remaining Pell Grant and EASE Grant (for full times students) will be disbursed to a student’s account.
 Only if those funds generate a refund will a refund will be issued in Term B.

-Again there are two possible dates for anticipated refunds to begin processing each semester.
+There are two possible dates for anticipated refunds to begin processing each semester.
 Refunds generated by Federal or Private loans will not be issued two weeks prior to the term end date.